 Career Pathways: From Circuits to Code

 There is no shortage of career pathways to explore, regardless of whether you pursue computer engineering or computer science as a field of study.
-However, computer engineering careers tend to involve more direct work with firmware and software.
+However, computer engineering careers tend to involve more direct work with hardware and firmware..
 On the other hand, computer science jobs tend to be more focused on solving software problems, innovating software systems, and utilizing algorithms to improve networks.

 Computer Engineering Careers

-There’s a lot that you can do with a solid background in computer engineering, especially if you have a formal degree in the field.
-While a degree in computer engineering alone won’t guarantee a job offer, some of the most common career paths for computer engineering graduates include:
+There are many career opportunities available with a solid background in computer engineering, especially if you have a formal degree in the field.
+While completing your degree as a computer engineering major alone won’t guarantee a job offer, some of the most common career paths for computer engineering graduates include:

-- Hardware engineer – Somebody who develops, designs, and tests computer systems and their hardware/firmware components.
+- Hardware engineer – A professional who develops, designs, and tests computer systems and their hardware/firmware components.

-- Embedded systems engineer – Somebody who designs, implements, and maintains computer systems built into larger electronic systems within a specific device or series of devices.
+- Embedded systems engineer – A professional who designs, implements, and maintains computer systems built into larger electronic systems within a specific device or series of devices.

 - Systems engineer – A professional who builds and maintains the many different aspects of a complex computing/networking system, including all software and hardware.

-- Network engineer – A computer expert responsible for maintaining and troubleshooting entire computer networks, phone systems, and other networks, often for businesses or organizations.
+- Network engineer – A computer expert responsible for maintaining and troubleshooting entire computer networks, phone systems, local area networks (LANs), and more, often for businesses or organizations.

 - Computer architect – Somebody who works to optimize computer system performance based on their own knowledge of computer hardware and software systems.